Kokan/SAC/readme.txt

 Simple ANS.1 Checker (SAC) - User Manual

+Table of Content:

+0. Introduction
+1. Installation and compilation
+1.1	Installation and compilation on Linux
+1.2	Installation on Windows
+2. Usage
+2.1	Command Line
+2.2	Online version
+3. List of Error and Warning Messages
+3.1 	List of Error Messages
+4. Macro for 36.331

 0. Introduction

 Simple ANS.1 Checker (SAC) is a software that compares two versions of the ASN.1 file of 3GPP TS 25.331 or 36.331 and checks the backward compatibility of the ASN.1 source files.